awslabs/eksdemo/README.md

 ## `eksdemo` vs EKS Blueprints

 Both `eksdemo` and [EKS Blueprints](https://aws.amazon.com/blogs/containers/bootstrapping-clusters-with-eks-blueprints/) automate the creation of EKS clusters and install commonly used applications.
-Why would you use `eksdemo` for testing, learning and demoing EKS?
+Why would you use `eksdemo` for learning, testing, and demoing EKS?

 | `eksdemo` | EKS Blueprints |
 ------------|-----------------
-Use cases: testing, learning, demoing EKS | Use cases: customers deploying to prod and non-prod environments Kubectl-like CLI installs apps with single command | Infrastructure as Code (IaC) built on Terraform or CDK Imperative tooling is great for iterative testing | Declarative IaC tooling is not designed for iterative testing Used to get up and running quickly | Used to drive drive standards and communicate vetted architecture patterns  for utilizing EKS within customer organizations
+Use cases: learning, testing, and demoing EKS | Use cases: customers deploying to prod and non-prod environments Kubectl-like CLI installs apps with single command | Infrastructure as Code (IaC) built on Terraform or CDK Imperative tooling is great for iterative testing | Declarative IaC tooling is not designed for iterative testing Used to get up and running quickly | Used to drive drive standards and communicate vetted architecture patterns  for utilizing EKS within customer organizations